 Crete in antiquity and mythology was known with various names that were given, either for the sake of the grounds, of its people, or for another cause.

 - Aeria (Αερία): This name was given due of the nice and healthy climate

 - Chthonia (Χθονία): In the ancient times, the island was covered by fertile and dense forests.
-Therefore, it was called Chthonia, i.e. with rich and soily grounds.
-Even the name Chania of the second largest Cretan city is attributed to a corruption of the name Chthonia.
+Therefore, it was called Chthonia, i.e. with rich ground.
+Even the name Chania of the second-largest Cretan city is attributed to a corruption of the name Chthonia.

 - Dolihi (Δολιχή): This name was taken after the oblong shape, as dolihos means oblong in ancient Greek.